 Yogurt and Margarine

 Nuttelex is a favourite dairy-free spread found in supermarkets.
-It comes in original, olive oil, lite, buttery and coconut oil.
+It comes in original, olive oil, lite, buttery and coconut oil (palm oil free).
 It’s great for any occasion in place of butter and is terrific for baking (if you’ve ever tried a beautiful Cloverly cupcake, Nuttelex is what they use for shortening).
 Some margarines contain small amounts of milk, so please check the labels.

 You can find soy-based Kingland yoghurts in the supermarket.
 Coconut-based Coyo can be purchased at The Green Edge and other specialty shops.